thiagoes/micro-arcade-F15/README.md

 5. Just one more thing before we begin wiring.
 By convention, different colored wires are used for different things, so that it's easier to separate them.
 The most common convention is to use red wires for power, and black wires for ground.
 In this project, we will also be using wires that represent the red, green, and blue values of LEDs.
 If you don't have wires of these colors, don't worry - you can still do the project, you'll just have to keep track of the different wires more carefully.

 5. Now we're reading to start wiring.
-First, four of the input connector pins should be grounded (eg. connected to ground).
+First, four of the input connector pins should be grounded (i.e., connected to ground).
 Since we only have three ground pins on the Arduino, we will need to use the breadboard.
 Take a wire - preferably black - and gently insert it into one of the ground pins on the Arduino.
 Take the other end and insert it into a hole on the breadboard next to one of the blue lines.

 7. All the GND pins on the cable should be wired to other holes next to the same blue line.
 This connects those pins to the breadboard, which connects to ground on the Arduino.